tacotaha/smgg/README.md

 - Note: If no path is specified, smgg will look in the current directory for media.

 # Configuration
 - smgg comes with some sane defaults, however the layout can be customized by editing `style.css`.
-Furthermore, the size of the generated thumbnails can be configured by modifying the `HEIGHT` and `WIDTH` macros in `Gallery.h`.
+Furthermore, the size of the generated thumbnails can be configured by modifying the `HEIGHT` and `WIDTH` macros in `smgg.h`.
-- To add support for additional media types simply append the corresponding image or video file extension to the `image_exts` or `video_exts` array in `Gallery.h` respectively
+- To add support for additional media types simply append the corresponding image or video file extension to the `IMAGE_EXTS` or `VIDEO_EXTS` macro in `smgg.h` respectively

 # Screenshot
 ![](screenshot.jpg)